NethermindEth/el-node-spec/docs/docs/keys/developers.md

 # Key Security Considerations for Developers

-When working with keys in Nodes or related tools, it is essential to consider the security aspects associated with key access and decryption.
+When working with keys in Nodes or AVS, it is essential to consider the security aspects associated with key access and decryption.
 Keys should be encrypted either using a password or passphrase, understanding the unique security concerns posed by different access layers is crucial.
 By proactively addressing these concerns, you can enhance the overall security and integrity of the keys within your system:

 - **Prompt for the passphrase and store it in memory:**